hyperoslo/heroku-billing/README.md

 Generates a billing overview including dyno and add-on costs per application.

-Shared add-ons and fully scaled down processes are shown in gray.

 **Supported Node versions: 8 or higher**

 Licensed under the **MIT** license, see [LICENSE] for more information.